-NOTE: Please note that as a result of the success of the PhD program, we are currently beyond capacity and will not accept students for the coming academic year (2020/21).
+NOTE: Please note that the PhD program is currently beyond capacity and will not accept students for the coming academic year (2021/22).
 The Master’s program is open and welcomes applications from all qualified applicants.

 The Division of Global Affairs (DGA) offers a Doctorate of Philosophy (PhD) in Global Affairs—a multidisciplinary field concerned with theoretically informed and problem-oriented approaches to transnational issues and their interaction with local issues.